-This model can be difficult to implement, due to the fact that it can be harder to motivate your partners to sell your products than it would be to motivate your own sales team.
+This model can be difficult to implement because it can be harder to motivate your partners to sell your products than it would be to motivate your own sales team.

 Furthermore, it may be more difficult to communicate the benefits of your products to these partners.

-Despite these problems, the channel model is very cheap, due to the fact that you do not need to implement your own sales team, which will save you money.
+Despite these problems, the channel model is very cheap, since you do not need to implement your own sales team, which will save you money.
 It is ideal to choose partners that sell similar types of products related to your own.